sullivann7789/README.md-Generator/docs/README.md

 7. [Questions](#questions)

 ## Description:
-- A README.md generator which produces README markdown files off a user's couple of prompt question's input
+- A JavaScript file package which you can use on your local device to automatically generate README.md files after answering a few prompts
 ### Why This Project Was Made:
-- To create README.md files easily for projects that are professional or private
+- Create a generator which can provide all types of programmers and developers from entry-level to advanced to create professional README markdown files without too much of the repetitive tasks

 ## Installation:
-- Either clone the repository or fork it into your local device using your terminal or command line interface.
+- Simply clone the github repo link into your local device or alternatively fork it from the github repo into your repo or other form of open-source software for managing code repos.

 ## Usage:
-- run -- $ node index.js -- on your terminal once in the folder -- /docs -- in your README.md generator package
+- Simply run ``` node index.js ``` into your terminal after navigating into the ``` README.md-Generator/docs ``` folder of your local device storage and answer the prompts on the terminal screen

 ## Contributors:
 - Noah Sullivan,

 ## Tests:
-- Right-click on README.md in your IDE such as VSC and click preview, or preview the file however else you like.
+- After finishing the prompts, you should see a ``` Success! ``` message logged into the console.
+Then, a README.md file should be added into your folder.
+From here, simply move the README.md file into the folder of your choosing and open it by right-clicking and the pressing Preview in the dropdown menu selection.
+Now you should see your markdown file in the right Markdown format.
+Feel free to add to any repository or use it however you like

 ## License:
 - Copyright (c) 1/18/2023 Noah Sullivan